-Update - June 1, 2018: Westgate Library will re-open on Monday June 4th at 10 a.m. and resume normal hours.
+Update - June 4, 2018: Westgate Library re-opened on Monday June 4th at 10am and has resumed normal hours.
 The first phase of remodeling is complete.

 February 28, 2018: Westgate Library renovations continue as several major components are completed.
 The new roof and HVAC (Heating Ventilation Air Conditioning) units are in place.
 The exterior stucco has been freshly painted and new signage installed.
 The emergency exit door has been replaced and reconfigured to meet current code.
 The new ceiling is also in place.
 There is still much work to be done but we are nearing the end of the renovation project.
 Thank you all for your patience while everyone involved works to make Westgate Library an even better community resource.